wazuh/wazuh-documentation/source/user-manual/kibana-app/features/dev-tools.rst

 .. warning::

-  Currently, the tab only allows fetching data with ``GET`` requests due to security reasons.
+  Currently, the tab only allows fetching data with ``GET`` requests.